to-top

 Delete Time - shift + backspace

-Copy Time (i.e. global copy) - ctrl + shift + c (not by default)
+Copy Time (i.e. global copy) - ctrl + shift + c (by default there is such command, but no shortcut)

 Cut Time - ctrl + shift + x